peidongxie/south-wind/README.md

 ## Background

-SouthWind started with the launch of 'Jin Mu Nan Feng'.
-In the process of promoting 'Jin Mu Nan Feng', we found that we needed a website that could meet the following characteristics:
+SouthWind started with the launch of "Jin Mu Nan Feng".
+In the process of promoting "Jin Mu Nan Feng", we found that we needed a website that could meet the following characteristics:

 - Well organized with large amounts of text
 - Adaptive or responsive